nathanlesage/academics-on-mastodon/README.md

 ## Curated Account Lists

 The following are curated lists of academic accounts on Mastodon, sorted by discipline.
+If you would like to start your own group, head over to the [original repository](https://github.com/trutzig89182/Mastodon-Sociologists), fork it, adapt it, and publish it.
+Then, make sure to add your list here by proposing a PR!

 - [Sociology](https://trutzig89182.github.io/Mastodon-Sociologists/)
 - [Science and Technology Studies](https://jwyg.github.io/mastodon-sts/)